microsoft/FluidFramework/docs/content/docs/recipes/shared-string.md

 ### Get Fluid Data

-1. The Fluid runtime will bring changes made to the text from any client to the current client.
-But Fluid is agnostic about the UI framework.
-You can use a React hook to get the Fluid data, from the SharedString object, into the view layer (the React state).
+1. The Fluid runtime will bring changes made to the text from any client to the current client, but Fluid is agnostic about the UI framework.
+You can use a React hook to get the Fluid data from the SharedString object into the view layer (the React state).
 Add the following code below the `import` statements.
-This method is called when the application loads the first time, and the value that is returned form it is assigned to a React state property.
+This method is called when the application loads the first time, and the returned value is assigned to a React state property.

     ```js
     const useSharedString = () => {